 With this route into teaching you can study while receiving over £22,500 (gross) in financial support over the duration of the programme.

-You must have a degree containing 80 SCQF credit points from a range of subjects such as Electricity and Magnetism, Electronics, Optics, Mechanics, Dynamics, Nuclear and Atomic Physics.
+You must have a degree containing 80 SCQF credit points relevant to the teaching qualification, including organic, physical and inorganic chemistry.
 40 of the credit points must have been studied at SCQF Level 8 or above.
 You must also have Higher English plus Maths or Applications of Maths at National 5.

-The programme (accredited by the GTC for Scotland) prepares graduates to teach Physics in secondary schools.
+The programme (accredited by the GTC for Scotland) prepares graduates to teach Chemistry in secondary schools.

 Education and Social Work